reconciliation-api/census/_pages/services.md

 1. Optionally add a link to the documentation for the endpoint by adding a [described at URL (P973)](https://www.wikidata.org/wiki/Property:P973) or [user manual link (P2078)](https://www.wikidata.org/wiki/Property:P2078) qualifier.
 1. Optionally add a link to the source code for the endpoint by adding a [source code repository (P1324)](https://www.wikidata.org/wiki/Property:P1324) qualifier.

-## Servers

-Beyond publicly available hosted services, some software exposes reconciliation endpoints locally.

-### reconcile-csv

-[reconcile-csv](http://okfnlabs.org/reconcile-csv/) can be used to run a reconciliation service off any CSV file.

-### OpenRefine's RDF extension

-The [RDF extension](https://github.com/stkenny/grefine-rdf-extension) can be used to wrap a SPARQL endpoint into a reconciliation service.

-### Open Reconcile

-[Open Reconcile](https://github.com/OpenRefine/open-reconcile) is a project that can be used to run a reconciliation service on top of a SQL database.